-Fluvial flood risk represents the greatest risk with 98% of the site lying in Flood Zone 2.
+Fluvial flood risk represents the greatest risk with the whole of the site lying in Flood Zone 2 based on the EA's fluvial flood map.
+No part of the site is located within Flood Zone 3a.

 In this location the fluvial flood map is based on detailed modelling in the form of the River Thames model (Pangbourne to Sonning) (2021).
-The outputs of the model shows the limited areas that are at risk during the design event have variable hazard ratings from low to danger for most.
-In this respect fluvial flood risk is considered moderate.
+The outputs of the model show a significant proportion of the site (88%) to be inundated during the design 1.0% AEP plus climate change event.
+The flood hazard rating at the site is generally low, indicating limited flood depths and velocities.
+Overall, fluvial flood risk is considered to be moderate.